Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

 { System.out.println("Hello"); }
 ```
 ### Result
-- This code will print one line because the semicollon will terminate the for loop without there being a body for it to loop through.
+- This code will print one line because the semicolon will terminate the for loop without there being a body for it to loop through.

 ## 1.3.18 — Estimating PI
 ### Question